This example shows how to use the Control System Tuner app to tune a MIMO, multiloop control system modeled in Simulink®.

 Using Control System Tuner, you can jointly tune the inner and outer loops to meet all the design requirements.
 To set up the model for tuning, open the app and specify which blocks of the Simulink model you want to tune.

-In the Simulink model window, in the Analysis menu, select Control Design > Control System Tuner.
+In the Simulink model window, under Control Systems in the Apps tab, select Control System Tuner.

 In Control System Tuner, on the Tuning tab, click Select Blocks.
 Use the Select tuned blocks dialog box to specify the blocks to tune.